Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM: Integrand Construction (II): Constraints and Solution

-The explicit four master numerator solutions with 133 free parameters, and the numerators $N_i $ as linear combinations of the masters, together with the symmetry factors $S_i $, the color factors $C_i $, and the propagator lists ${P_{\alpha_i}} $ of all trivalent topologies in the form of \eqref{eq:fullcolor-4loop}, are provided in the ancillary files.
+For the reader's convenience, we provide Supplemental Information on the detailed results: the solution of four master numerators with 133 free parameters (as well as a particular solution with all the parameters assigned certain rational numbers), and the other numerators $N_i $ as linear combinations of master numerators, together with the symmetry factors $S_i $, the color factors $C_i $, and the propagator lists ${P_{\alpha_i}} $ of all trivalent topologies in the form of \eqref{eq:fullcolor-4loop}.